Factsheet: Managing Disputes About Medical Treatment Decision-Making

-In some cases where there is a dispute a complaint may be made to the Aged Care Complaints Commission .
-The Complaints Commissioner is responsible for dealing with complaints about Australian Government funded aged care services.
-The Complaints Commissioner provides a free service for anyone to raise concerns about the quality of care or services delivered.
+In some cases where there is a dispute, a complaint may be made to the Aged Care Quality and Safety Commission. (https://www. agedcarequality.gov.au/making-complaint/ complaints-process).
+The Commission is responsible for dealing with complaints about Australian Government-funded aged care services.
+It provides a free service for anyone to raise concerns about the quality of care or services delivered.
 All complaints are taken seriously and they can be made openly, confidentially or anonymously.

 Disputes and the legal system

 If a dispute cannot be resolved within the aged care system, the guardianship or legal system may become involved.
 The Public Advocate or Public Guardian are independent statutory bodies in each State and Territory.
 They have powers relating to guardianship and end of life decision-making for people who lack capacity.
 Aged care services and workers, or health professionals may contact these bodies when: